Standard Conjectures and Height Pairings: Introduction

 \subsubsection{Global cycles}

-Now we consider the global setting where $S=\Spec \CO_K$ with $K$ a number field, $f: X\lra S$ is projective and flat map from a regular scheme, and $L$ is an arithmetic ample line bundle on $X$ (\cite{Zh}).
-Inside Gillet--Soul\'e's arithmetic Chow group $\wh \Ch^*(X)$ we have an Arakelov Chow group $\ol\Ch^*(X)$ of admissible cycles with harmonic curvature everywhere.
+As a global setting, we will consider a flat and projective morphism $f: X\lra S$ where $S=\Spec \CO_K$ with $K$ a number field and $X$ is regular with an arithmetic ample line bundle $L$ (\cite{Zh}).
+Inside Gillet--Soul\'e's arithmetic Chow group $\wh \Ch^*(X)$ with real coefficients, there is an Arakelov Chow group $\ol\Ch^*(X)$ of admissible cycles with harmonic curvature everywhere.
 This group fits in an exact sequence

 where $B^*(X)$ is the space of vertical cycles with trivial curvature.
 This group has a 3-step filtration